stefanoroma5/project-management-app/README.md

 ## Specifications
 - Language: Ruby
 - Framework: Rails
-- Continuous Integration: automated testing on pull requests
+- Continuous Integration: automated testing after merging in `main` branch
 - Continuous Deployment: automated deployment in DockerHub after merging in `main` branch

 ## How to start the app